Cioccopesce-Z/ZinterPL/README.md

 #### Array and matrix pass-by-reference

 Arrays and matrices follow the exact same rule.
 When an array is passed to a function, the function works directly on the original array in the caller's scope — there is no copy.
-Writing to any element inside the function writes through to the original, the only execption is that the type for the arrays or matrices passed are, in order, a & m, the interpreter automatically resolve for the right data type.
+Writing to any element inside the function writes through to the original.
+The type tokens for arrays and matrices passed as arguments are `&a&` and `&m&` respectively; the interpreter resolves the actual element type automatically.

 ```
 od_ fill(&a&arr&){